 1. Locate the Aloe Plant in 6 Hours of Direct Sunlight

-Therefore when grown indoors it is important to find a nice sunny window sill with at least 6 hours of direct sunlight.
+Therefore, when growing indoors, you need to find a nice sunny window sill with at least 6 hours of direct sunlight.

-In my experience, it is best to give aloe plants as much sun as you can as the more sunshine the aloe has the more it will stay in an aesthetically pleasing compact shape, rather then growing leggy and drooping.
+In my experience, it is best to give aloe plants as much sun as you can, as the more sunshine the aloe has, the more it will stay in an aesthetically pleasing compact shape rather than growing leggy and drooping.

-If they are in too much shade then the aloe leaves often droops down, turn pale and grow leggy as it searches for more light.
+If they are in too much shade, then the aloe leaves often droop down, turn pale, and grow leggy as they search for more light.

-However I should caution that if your aloe has been in the shade for a while, you should expose it to more sunlight gradually rather then place it in direct blazing sunshine as it can scorch if it does not have time to adjust.
+However, I should caution that if your aloe has been in the shade for a while, you should expose it to more sunlight gradually rather than place it in direct blazing sunshine as it can scorch if it does not have time to adjust.

-Place the aloe in more sunlight over the course of 2 weeks (by either moving the plant or drawing a curtain slightly) to give the aloe time to adapt to the sunny conditions and it should be very happy.
+Instead of moving it suddenly in the blazing sun, we need to place the aloe in more sunlight over the course of 2 weeks (by either moving the plant or drawing a curtain slightly) to give the aloe time to adapt to the sunny conditions, and it should be very happy.

-If you do not have a window sill with enough sunlight supplement their natural light with grow lights to prevent the aloe becoming leggy as aloes cannot survive in the shade.
+Useful tip: If you do not have a window sill with enough sunlight, supplement their natural light with grow lights to prevent the aloe from becoming leggy.
+I used to do this when I lived in my apartment in New York.
+During the short Winter days, my aloe plant attained most of its light from grow lights, and it still looked great!

 2. Plant Indoor Aloes in Well Draining Gritty Soil

-To grow your aloe plant it is important to plant it in soil that replicates the natural soil conditions by planting it in specially made ‘succulent and cacti soil’.
+One of the keys to keeping your aloes alive is to plant it in soil replicating natural soil conditions by planting it in specially made ‘succulent and cacti soil’.
+I cannot emphasise enough how important this is.

-Conventional potting soil retains moisture around the roots of the aloe plant too long for it to tolerate which can cause the same symptoms as over watering with the leaves turn yellow or brown with a mushy texture.
+Conventional potting soil retains moisture around the roots of the aloe plant for too long for it to tolerate, which can cause the same symptoms as watering, with the leaves turning yellow or brown with a mushy texture.

 The succulent and cacti soil is especially gritty and does not hold much water around the roots which helps to prevent root rot.